 Google rewards articles that follow structured data.
 This can be done through a plug-in, but we must create an article with this structure in mind.

-For finding what content should you add to your post, you can find them with Google or Answerthepublic.
+For finding what content you should add to your post, use Google or Answerthepublic.

 Google will show you related questions to a topic in a structured way: